Having experienced acne for many years, I've found these simple steps have been effective in helping me prevent it from

 How to "Wash up"

 - Wet the sponge and apply soap, then scrub the skin with firm, repetitive, circular motions, emphasizing areas where the eruptions commonly occur (you may use only your hands on the face—without the sponge).
 Do this over your whole body for about 3–5 minutes.

 - Rinse the sponge with water to get rid of the dirt, then apply more soap to the sponge and repeat the scrubbing all over again for another 1–2 minutes.

 - Rinse with warm water until no soap or lather is visible.
 Your hands should feel sticky on your skin once the soap is washed away.
 This is an indication that the grease and dirt are gone.
 The warm water helps to open the pores so that no excess oil remains.

-- Dry with a towel and apply a thin layer of petroleum jelly over your whole body to avoid the skin drying up, which would cause increased oil secretion and result in more acne.
-The layer of jelly should be adequate, but thin, so that it does not make your skin appear shiny or greasy.
+- Dry with a clean towel.
+You may or may not apply a thin layer of petroleum jelly over your whole body to avoid the skin drying up, which would cause increased oil secretion and result in more acne.
+The layer of jelly should be thin, so that it does not make your skin appear shiny or greasy.
+In my experience, however, not applying any petroleum jelly works better at minimizing breakouts.

 - If you have severe breakouts, repeat this "wash up" twice a day: in the morning and just before bed.
 You should see a significant improvement within two weeks.
 Once the acne improves, wash up only once a day.
 If your condition isn't severe, do this "wash up" once, immediately after a long sweaty day, and avoid applying deodorant before bed.